suixinsuo/olympus-protocol/docs/B2B/OlympusBasicIndex.md

 ```

 #### &emsp;Description
-> Initialize the Index then you can find it from olympus marketplace and you can invest it.
+> Initialize the Index, after which it is listed in the Olympus Product List and opened up for investment.

 #### &emsp;Parameters
-> _componentList: address of the Olympus componentlist (The deployed componentlist address can be retrieved by clicking on the link at the end of the doc)</br>
+> _componentList: address of the Olympus component list (The deployed component list address can be retrieved by clicking on the link at the end of the doc)</br>
 > _rebalanceDeltaPercentage: the percentage of change that will trigger the auto rebalance process.
 This is being calculated with a denominator, so the lowest value is 1 for 0.01%, and the highest value is 10000 for 100%.
 The following example values correspond to the following percentages:</br>
     1 = 0.01%</br>
     10 = 0.1%</br>